 Many of us have received fire safety training at work but we need to remember to teach the children what they need to do in the event of a fire – without scaring them unnecessarily and giving them nightmares!

-Things like not leaving hair straighteners plugged in, loading up sockets with too many chargers and of course, not playing with matches are basic pieces of advice which should be reinforced.
+Things like not leaving hair straighteners plugged in, loading up sockets with too many chargers and of course, not playing with matches are basic pieces of advice that should be reinforced.

 For many working parents, the question of when to give your kids a front door key is an issue.
 You don’t want them roaming the streets unable to get in, but equally, you don’t want them wandering off leaving the door unlocked.